sheymor21/unirunner.nvim/README.md

 - ANSI escape codes are stripped for clean viewing
 - Distinguishes between completed and cancelled runs
 - Access via `:UniRunnerHistory`

+## Terminal Auto-Close

+The plugin can automatically close terminals after the process finishes:
+- `close_delay`: Delay (in ms) before closing after normal execution (default: 2000ms)
+- `cancel_close_delay`: Delay (in ms) before closing after cancel (default: 100ms)
+- Set to `0` to disable auto-close and keep terminals open

+This allows you to review output before the terminal closes automatically.

 ## API